 Since her childhood, Naomi has grown up with the notion that music and movement are inextricably linked and that the merit of using one to explore the other can be extremely fruitful from babies to professionals.
 She became a qualified Dalcroze practitioner in 2016 and teaches for the Junior Guildhall and Pro Corda String Training and SEND programmes.
-In 2010 she explored the ‘Grosse Fuge’ by Beethoven in movement at the Royal Academy of Music gaining a distinction for her endeavours.
-She will take this research further with David Watkin and his students at the Royal Conservatoire of Scotland in 2020.
+In 2011 she explored the ‘Grosse Fuge’ by Beethoven in movement at the Royal Academy of Music gaining a distinction for her endeavours.
+She will take this research further with David Watkin and his students at the Royal Conservatoire of Scotland in 2021.
 This is part of her new research programme called ‘LOGAS’, the ‘Laboratory of Gesture and Sound’ which integrates her interest in early music and Dalcroze.
 There is a DVD of the Grosse Fuge Project (with the Borromini Quartet) available.
 Email Naomi at: firstname.lastname@example.org

 Naomi also leads creative workshops for schools and communities which have singing, song-writing, improvising, composition, theatre and/or movement based elements.
 She gained a deeper insight into the Animateur / workshop leader world through the inspirational training she received at Spitalfields Music on their core training programme from 2014-15.
 This included a huge range of experiences from leading early years to vulnerable adults in a wide variety of settings.